Two RV Gypsies: Full-Time RVers

 The road entering Yosemite National Park

-two sides of a rock formation over the road.
+Below: Two sides of one rock formation hanging over the road.
 The view on the left looks like a bear's snout.

 a rock formation over the road